PeculiarVentures/xadesjs/README.md

 ## WARNING

-**Using XAdES is a bit like running with scissors, that said it is needed for interoperability with a number of systems, for this reason, we have done this implementation.**
+**Using XMLDSIG is a bit like running with scissors, that said it is needed for interoperability with a number of systems, for this reason, we have done this implementation.**

 ## Usage